Louise of Mecklenburg-Strelitz: Popular culture

-The character of Queen Louise was the popular subject of countless films released in German cinema.
+The character of Queen Louise was the popular subject of a number of films released in German cinema.
 These included Der Film von der Königin Luise (1913), Die elf schillschen Offiziere (1926), and Vivat – Königin Luise im Fichtelgebirge (2005), Luise – Königin der Herzen (2010 documentary).
 She was played by Mady Christians in the 1927 silent film Queen Louise, by Henny Porten in Louise, Queen of Prussia (1931) and by Ruth Leuwerik in the 1957 film Queen Louise.

 She was also briefly portrayed in an extremely reverential manner in the 1945 propaganda film Kolberg.
-The 1951 film The African Queen involves a British covert mission to sink the Königin Luise ("Queen Louise"), a German warship patrolling Lake Victoria at the start of World War I.

 Louise became the subject of a series of novels by 19th century German historical fiction writer Luise Mühlbach, which included Louisa of Prussia and her Times and Napoleon and the Queen of Prussia.

 Issue

 By Frederick William III of Prussia (3 August 1770 – 7 June 1840); married on 24 December 1793.